tanm-sys/forge-ec/README.md

 - Replaced non-constant-time `pow_vartime` method with the constant-time `pow` method in hash-to-curve implementation
 - Fixed syntax error in secp256k1.rs by removing an extra closing brace
 - Improved overall code quality and fixed compiler warnings
+- Implemented missing `ConditionallySelectable` trait for `AffinePoint` in secp256k1 module to ensure constant-time operations
+- Added `Div` and `DivAssign` trait implementations for `FieldElement` in secp256k1 module to support hash-to-curve operations
+- Fixed test execution hanging issues by implementing required traits for cryptographic operations

 These changes ensure that the library compiles correctly and maintains the constant-time behavior required for cryptographic security.